i7strelok/exads/README.md

 Technical test - Clarifications

+Requirements:

+AB Test Data must be installed for the correct operation of exercise 4.
+To see the official information follow the following link: https://github.com/EXADS/ab-test-data

 Technical details:

 1) It was used PHP 8.0.3 for doing this technical test with Visual Studio Code as code edit.